Our expertise

 Freyssinet, your project partner

-Lifting and handling are complex operations that often influence the successful completion of a project.
-Our teams support our customers throughout their projects, by being generally involved from the design phase, in order to assess their objectives and to produce optimum solutions that fully meet their specifications in terms of structures, phasing of works, budget and lead times.
+Our teams support our customers throughout their projects, by being generally involved from the ECI or design phase through to execution, in order to assess their objectives and to produce optimum solutions that fully meet their specifications in terms of structures, phasing of works, budget and lead times.

 Freyssinet has developed three different technologies for sliding complete structures from their fabrication area to their installation site.
 They consist of prefabricating a structure next to the railway track or the road and quickly transferring it to its final position during a brief period of track closure (approx. two days) in order to minimise traffic disruption.